Last updated on May 21st, 2023 at 03:54 am

 Our guide continues below with more information on how to reset location and privacy on iPhone 11, including pictures of these steps.

-Our tutorial on how to hard reset iPhone 11 discusses the steps that you need to take when you want to completely delete everything from your phone if you are selling it or trading it in.
+Our iPhone 11 hard reset tutorial discusses the steps that you need to take when you want to completely delete everything from your phone if you are selling it or trading it in.

 But the iPhone has a handful of other reset options that won’t wipe your phone back to its factory defaults.